3 Myths About Pillar Posts That Need Busting

 So where do myths and pillar blog posts intersect?
 Pillar pages are a highly effective, sometimes misunderstood, element of the content marketing toolbox.
 To maximize their potential, dispelling any myths and confusion surrounding them is a must.

+A 2,000-word post is a big’un as far as blog posts go.
 But pillar posts can afford to go long because they are, at their core, comprehensive and informative pieces of content.
 While a whitepaper might chew up just as many words (or more) as a pillar post, it’s usually gated with an intent to capture downloaders’ information.
 A pillar post is more effective as an accessible forum to go in-depth on whatever subject warrants the space.

 Think about your favorite season of your favorite TV show.
 In some cases, there’s one season-long story arc that carries viewers from point A to point Z. A pillar post is kind of like the outline of that arc.
 It lays everything out, provides direction, and generally gives readers all the context needed to get their arms around a topic.

 The all-encompassing nature of a pillar post means that a topic will be covered from every angle.
 From the “why” behind it to the challenges it faces to the benefits it provides to potential action steps, pillars aim to inform.
 Optimizing them with keywords that people are searching for allows those searchers to find the information they’re looking for and learn from your expertise.
+And generative engine optimization (GEO) helps your content reach your audience in AI-driven search results.

 Debunking 3 Myths About Pillar Pages

 Look, myths are fun.
-They explain the seemingly unexplainable, can build community, and can even be allegorical in a way akin to our favorite books and fables.
+They explain the seemingly unexplainable, they can build community, and they can even be allegorical in a way akin to our favorite books and fables.
 And though pillar posts most likely won’t feature tales of forest dwellers, farmland nuisances, or sea creatures, they, too, can teach lessons and educate the world.

-Believe it or not, this one comes up pretty often.
-To this one, I guess the short answer is, “Well, yeah, kind of.”
-However, when you create a pillar post, you don’t just take a few related blog posts and smash them together.
+When you create a pillar post, you don’t just take a few related blog posts and smash them together.

 Pillar posts cover multiple facets of a subject at a high level.
 Then, you take a topic cluster approach and create shorter related blog posts that dive into those individual areas more specifically — these are called cluster content.
 All of this cluster content links back to the pillar post and vice versa.
 This creates a web of helpful content for readers, and it creates a linking ecosystem to give your site an SEO boost and help your target readers find your insightful content more easily.

-2. “This feels like ‘keyword stuffing.’”
+2. “This feels like keyword stuffing.”

 From those findings, content topics are developed that allow our teams to identify corresponding keywords that can help the pillar page content appear in the target audience’s search results and move the conversation forward.
 The sheer length of a pillar post means that research will yield a lot of SEO findings.
 But the goal is to apply the same thinking to SEO and keywords as general thought leadership — the more authentic and genuine it is to the subject at hand, the better.
 It’s more like “keyword peppering” than “stuffing.”

-3. “It’s too long — nobody will read this.”
+3. “It’s too long.
+Nobody will read this.”

 When confronted with this piece of feedback, one of our teams countered by comparing a pillar page to a menu for a site’s visitors.
 When scanning a menu, you might see an item that catches your fancy.
 With a pillar blog post, the same flexibility allows readers to jump from the longer post to a smaller blog post or an article that goes into more depth within a shorter word count.

-So even if a reader doesn’t finish a pillar post, it’s likely that something from that post will intrigue them enough to click away to a shorter piece of content that still aligns with and illustrates your expertise.
 In other words, it’d be great if everyone finished reading a pillar post, but its worth isn’t defined by reading it end-to-end.
 If half — or even a quarter — of a pillar post engages a reader and it brings visitors to your website, the post has done its job.